cshenton/neuroevolution/README.md

     - choice of vpc, etc.
 - first run
 - better ECS image map in cloudformation
+    - also note that you need to open spot fleet in console to create role
 - full environment list in cloudformation